polymake/matchthenet/readme.md

 # Start the game

 Start the game by opening [index.html](index.html) in your favourite web browser with javascript enabled.
-There is no installation.
+There is no installation necessary.

 ------------------------------